Welcome to the Blount St. and Person St. Improvement Project Virtual Open House!

 We will be at the Stroll in the Streets event on Sunday Oct.
 17. Drop by and talk with a team member about the project and let us know what design options you like best.

 Tuesday Sept.
 21 from 6-7:30 p.m.

-Go to the Blount St and Person Street, Phase II Engagement page to attend either event, submit your questions, and view the recording later.
+Go to the Blount St and Person Street, Phase II Engagement page to view the recordings.

 We will not be making the roadway any wider, therefore the team needs to work with what is there and incorporate both on-street parking for businesses and bike lanes for cyclists, as well as add traffic calming measures to help with reducing vehicular speed and enhancing safety along the corridor.